SmoochyPit/Warp-Pads/README.md

 ## Usage

 To warp, stand on a warp pad, look at the indicator for the desired warp pad and sneak (Left-Shift by default).
+Any mobs or players on top of the warp pad will be warped, too.

 ### Creation